Best Workout Apps

 “You just need to screw on the uprights that hold the screen into place and then you are good to go,” she says.
 “It came well-protected without a lot of plastic parts with it.”

 The brand states that setup of the T101 only takes about 30 minutes, if you want to do it on your own.
 We found it took even less than that.
-This is a 180-pound machine, so based on our experience, we can pretty much guarantee that you might need help putting this treadmill together, even if it’s just to move it to where you want it.
+Still, this is a 180-pound machine, so based on our experience, we can pretty much guarantee that you might need help putting this treadmill together, even if it’s just to move it to where you want it.

 Final Verdict of Our Horizon Fitness T101 Treadmill Review